foundriesio/docs/source/linux/basic-gateway.rst

 Start with a base Linux microPlatform
 -------------------------------------

-follow the instructions to setup your target hardware with the Linux microPlatform software following the instructions at :ref:`linux-getting-started`.
+Follow the instructions at :ref:`linux-getting-started` to set up your target hardware with the Linux microPlatform.

 Boot the Board
 --------------